Agriculture

 The COS Agriculture Division believes in the value of hands-on education, opportunity for preparing for the industry and the importance of a well-rounded student experience.
 The Agriculture Division has areas of study to support local industries and to prepare a student for transfer to a 4-year degree program.
 Those study areas include:

 The Division provides multiple study options including Certificates, Associate’s Degrees, and Transfer Degrees.
 COS is committed to being your FIRST choice on your educational journey.
-The Agriculture Division stresses quality teaching, learning through formal classroom lecture, discussion methods and hands-on “learn-by-doing” laboratory activities at our 360 acre farm and Horticulture and Animal Science laboratories.
-Students can leave with a certificate or simultaneously prepare for a long-term goal of transferring and completing a B.S. degree at one of the local universities.
-The Agriculture Division has multiple student-led organizations, which offer opportunities to be an Ambassador for the college, field trips to local industry partners, regional competitions and other opportunities for student leadership development.
+The Agriculture Division stresses quality teaching through formal classroom lecture, engaging discussions, and hands-on laboratory activities at our 360-acre farm, horticulture laboratory, and animal science laboratories.
+The Agriculture Division has multiple student-led organizations, which offer opportunities to get involved and engaged outside of the classroom through field trips to local industry partners, regional competitions and other student leadership development events.

 Agriculture Division webpage: cos.edu/ag